rfh-tech/fbd-gis-data/grid_annotations/c2/README.md

-This folder holds annotaions for the c2 grid of the imageries.
+This folder holds annotations for the c2 grid of the imageries.
 Each folder is named according to the annotations contained within it.